DeVries and Indiana take on the Chicago State Cougars in non-conference play - WTOP News

 The Hoosiers have gone 7-0 in home games.
 Indiana is fifth in the Big Ten scoring 85.6 points while shooting 49.2% from the field.

 The Cougars are 1-9 in road games.
-Chicago State allows 84.1 points to opponents while being outscored by 17.2 points per game.
+Chicago State is 2-3 when it has fewer turnovers than its opponents and averages 12.3 turnovers per game.

 Indiana is shooting 49.2% from the field this season, 0.6 percentage points higher than the 48.6% Chicago State allows to opponents.
-Chicago State averages 66.9 points per game, 0.5 fewer than the 67.4 Indiana gives up.
+Chicago State has shot at a 39.6% rate from the field this season, 0.5 percentage points greater than the 39.1% shooting opponents of Indiana have averaged.

-TOP PERFORMERS: Lamar Wilkerson is scoring 18.5 points per game with 2.5 rebounds and 2.4 assists for the Hoosiers.
-DeVries is averaging 16.9 points and 3.3 assists over the past 10 games.
+TOP PERFORMERS: Lamar Wilkerson is shooting 46.7% and averaging 18.5 points for the Hoosiers.
+Tucker DeVries is averaging 3.2 made 3-pointers over the last 10 games.

-Tankersley is averaging 14.7 points for the Cougars.
-CJ Ray is averaging 11.7 points over the last 10 games.
+Marcus Tankersley is shooting 45.1% and averaging 14.7 points for the Cougars.
+Doyel Cockrill III is averaging 1.9 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Hoosiers: 7-3, averaging 84.4 points, 31.6 rebounds, 18.9 assists, 6.2 steals and 3.0 blocks per game while shooting 48.0% from the field.
 Their opponents have averaged 69.0 points per game.